openmfe/website/src/pages/development/hands-on-demo.md

 title: Quick Hands-on Demo
 data: navigation
 priority: 10
+summary: In order to get you started with browser-native microfrontends, we will first launch a minimalistic demo of a web component to show the basic pattern.
+This will give you a feeling of what native microfrontends are about, and it will not take more than two minutes.
+This is not yet a microfrontend, but it will implement the part that developers are least familiar with, the custom element.

 ---

-# Quick Hands-on Demo

-In order to get you started with native microfrontends, we will first launch a minimalistic demo of a web component to show the basic pattern.
-This will give you a feeling of what native microfrontends are about, and it will not take more than two minutes.

 First, create a folder `openmfe-test`, navigate into it, and paste the following snippet into a file named `my-mfe.js`: